axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---

 # Run a validator node
-This guide demonstrates how to run a validator node from a Docker image.
+This guide demonstrates how to run a validator in combination with a bridge operator node from Docker images.

 ## Prerequisites
 ### Install Docker